You’ll likely read lots of acronyms associated with the International Baccalaureate on this website. Here’s a quick rundown of the most commonly used:

 We ensure compliance through a rigorous internal curriculum and teaching structure.

-- At the highest level, our Principal has the overall responsibility for the curriculum P – 12.
+At the highest level, our Principal has the overall responsibility for the curriculum P – 12, supported by the Head of Junior and Senior School.

-- Our Dean of Curriculum and Innovative Learning is responsible for overseeing and coordinating the curriculum with regard to the NSW Educational Standards Authority syllabi and Australian Curriculum.
+The Head of Curriculum is responsible for the alignment of the curriculum K-12, with regard to the NSW Educational Standards Authority syllabi.

 Across the world, over 4,000 schools teach the IB.
 The result is that we are a part of a team of over 7,000 educators.